 Whether she comes from an agency or from your circles, an egg donor must meet certain criteria to be accepted for the program.

 Normally, a potential donor should:

 - Not have reproductive problems

-- Have regular monthly periods
+- Have a regular menstrual cycle

 - Preferably have children of her own

 - Not indulge in excessive alcohol, drugs, smoking